 Kriya yoga– Energy

 Adiyogi history reveals Shiva teaching Parvati 84 Asanas of Yoga which belong to the Vedic parampara.
 These 84 Asanas have the power to deliver the individual towards Rajyoga which is the ‘Goal of yoga’.
-These Yogic positions eradicate the doshas in a person’s life and lead to the most favourable outcomes.
+Also, these Yogic positions eradicate the doshas in a person’s life and lead to the most favourable outcomes.

 The eternal love Shiva had for his spouse Parvati was so strong that he never felt like sharing his Yogic insights with anybody else but her.
 However, Goddess Parvati who stands as a symbol of care and affection could not take in the sufferings of the people and considered it her duty to share these insights with them.